Pronunciation of '乾杯'

 English (United States)

-An expression used to celebrate or toast during drinking.
+An expression used during a toast to celebrate or wish good health.

 中文(简体)